 Now that we got that covered let’s check out the Photoshop alternatives you can find on the market.

 1. Affinity Photo

-Affinity Photo is a fantastic option if you want to switch from Adobe Photoshop, but don’t want to lose its attributes.
+Affinity Photo is a fantastic option if you want to switch from Adobe Photoshop but don’t lose its attributes.
 It also offers HRD Merge, 360 Photo Editing, Panorama Sticking, and other exciting features.
-Affinity Photo made its debut in 2015, and with the one-off payment of $49.99 is growing its design userbase ever since.
+Affinity Photo made its debut in 2015, and with the one-off payment of $49.99, is growing its design userbase ever since.

-If you are still on the fence, you can try it for 30 days free of charge and find out if it the right choice for you.
-It’s available for Apple OS, and if you have a PC, don’t worry, they offer a version for Windows users as well.
+If you are still on the fence, you can try it for 30 days free of charge and find out if it is the right choice for you.
+It’s available for Apple OS, and if you have a PC, don’t worry.
+They offer a version for Windows users as well.

 2. Luminar 3

 Artificial intelligence is creeping in in every industry imaginable, and graphic design is no exception.

 If you’re a fan of AI or new technologies and would like to see how it works when it comes down to image adjusting, Luminar 3 is a perfect choice.

 You can choose among 70 different instant looks.
 Suppose you want to control the end result.
 In that case, you can adjust image sharpness, denoise the image or add a golden hour temperature to your photos.